valentingalea/splash-damage-talks/mdx/UE4.md

 ---
 ## Game Modules

-- We strive to have multiple independent modules rather than 1 monolithic one
+- We strive to have multiple independent modules
+  * as opposed to 1 monolithic one
 - Beneficial for
   * encapsulation and architecture
   * faster iteration (linkage improvement for ex)